aospapp/aosp/external/python/cpython3/Doc/library/stdtypes.rst

 support iteration.
 Sequences, described below in more detail, always support the iteration methods.

-One method needs to be defined for container objects to provide iteration
+One method needs to be defined for container objects to provide :term:`iterable`
 support:

 ..
 XXX duplicated in reference/datamodel!

 .. method:: container.__iter__()

-   Return an iterator object.
+   Return an :term:`iterator` object.
 The object is required to support the iterator protocol described below.
 If a container supports different types of iteration, additional methods can be provided to specifically request iterators for those iteration types.
 (An example of an object supporting multiple forms of iteration would be a tree structure which supports both breadth-first and depth-first traversal.)
 This method corresponds to the :c:member:`~PyTypeObject.tp_iter` slot of the type structure for Python objects in the Python/C API.

 The iterator objects themselves are required to support the following two methods, which together form the :dfn:`iterator protocol`: